lywang1016/PokerAI/README.md

 You can also change the number of game you want to play in the for loop.
 The player position will automatically be changed base on the game rule.

-## Policy attribute
+## Game Policy (Strategy)
-Now you want to build your own policy.
+Now you want to build your own policy to take action.
 It's good to know the current set up.

 In folder 'policy_of_ai', now there is a sample file 'naive_policy_wly.py'